libdither/libdither/research/disp/extending-the-type-hierarchy.md

 [x y] y : [T T] T
 ```

-Things to take away are that definitional equality checking is built-in to the system as a biproduct of arbitrary expression binding.
+Things to take away are that definitional equality checking is built-in to the system as a byproduct of arbitrary expression binding.
 A boolean term applied to two different items won't typecheck because `Bool` applied to two different types only resolves if those types are exactly the same.

 ```
 // ((true false) id) : ???